iynaix/focal/README.md

           do not save the file permanently

       --video
-          record video instead of screenshots
+          records video instead of screenshots / stops any previous recordings

       --audio
           capture video with audio